Home » Currency 101 » Risk-on, risk-off and how it impacts your exchange rate

 What does ‘risk-on risk-off’ mean?

-If the risk is perceived to be low, this is described as ‘risk-on’.
-A ‘risk-on’ environment is likely to occur during times of market stability or recovery.
-This allows investors to opt for ‘riskier’ assets, such as currencies like the Australian or Canadian dollar.
+If the risk is perceived to be low, this is described as risk-on.
+A risk-on environment is likely to occur during times of market stability or recovery.
+This allows investors to opt for riskier assets.
+In currency terms this might be the Australian or Canadian dollar.

-If the risk is perceived to be high, this is described as ‘risk-off’.
-A ‘risk-off’ environment is likely to occur during times of instability.
-A volatile or uncertain environment, which could be caused by events such as escalating tensions in Ukraine, will prompt investors to err on the side of caution and opt for safer assets.
+If the risk is perceived to be high, this is described as risk-off.
+A risk-off environment is likely to occur during times of instability.
+A volatile or uncertain environment, which could be caused by events such as in Ukraine, will prompt investors to err on the side of caution and opt for safer assets.
 These assets could be ‘safe-haven’ currencies such as the US dollar or Japanese yen.

-The pound can be impacted ‘risk-on risk-off’ market conditions.
-Typically, sterling would weaken in a ‘risk off’ environment and strengthen during ‘risk on’.
+Typically, sterling would weaken in a risk off environment and strengthen during risk on.

-For example, the recent conflict in Ukraine has prompted investors to opt for safer assets, so the market conditions would be described as ‘risk-off’.
-This has caused the pound to weaken against the US dollar.
-The US dollar is a ‘safe-haven’ currency, so typically strengthens in a ‘risk off’ environment.
+For example, the conflict in Ukraine prompted investors to opt for safer assets, so the market conditions would be described as risk-off.
+This caused the pound to weaken against the US dollar.
+The US dollar is a safe-haven currency, so typically strengthens in a risk off environment.
+Interestingly, this can happen even if the risky environment is within America, such as the risk of economic recession.

-The euro tends to be somewhat unpredictable when it comes to risk sentiment.
-For years, the euro behaved like the pound – it would typically strengthen in times of market stability or optimism (‘risk-on’) and weaken during times of market distress (‘risk-off’).
+The euro is unpredictable when it comes to risk sentiment.
+For years, the euro behaved like the pound – it would typically strengthen in times of market stability or optimism (risk-on) and weaken during times of market distress (risk-off).

 This is not always the case, though.
-As the crisis in Ukraine has escalated, the euro has weakened against the pound, despite the pound typically being more sensitive to market mood.
+As the crisis in Ukraine escalated, the euro weakened against the pound, despite the pound typically being more sensitive to market mood.
 This is because the crisis has a direct effect on the European economy.
-Europe is reliant on Russian gas and any sanctions on Russia from the West could impact the supply of this.

 euro pound